Simples in a cotilting heart: Introduction

-The characterisations of the torsion free and torsion simple objects of a cotiliting heart in terms of almost torsion free and almost torsion modules are categorically dual and seem to give the two kinds of simple object equal status.
+The characterisations of the torsionfree and torsion simple objects of a cotiliting heart in terms of almost torsionfree and almost torsion modules are categorically dual and seem to give the two kinds of simple object equal status.
 The question of existence however does not.
-We call the neg isolated indecomposable pure injectives of $\Ccal$ that correspond to injective envelopes of torsion free simple objects of the heart \textbf{special.} In stark contrast to the critical neg isolated indecomposables, there is a $1$-cotilting module $C_{\Lambda}$ over the Kronecker algebra $\Lambda$ (Example~\ref{no t/tf}) whose cotilting class contains no special neg isolated indecomposable pure injectives.
+We call the neg-isolated indecomposable pure-injectives of $\Ccal$ that correspond to injective envelopes of torsionfree simple objects of the heart \textbf{special.} In stark contrast to the critical neg-isolated indecomposables, there is a $1$-cotilting module $C_{\Lambda}$ over the Kronecker algebra $\Lambda$ (Example~\ref{no t/tf}) whose cotilting class contains no special neg-isolated indecomposable pure-injectives.
 In other words, every simple object of the cotilting heart of $C_{\Lambda}$ is torsion.

 All of our characterisations of the simple objects of a cotilting heart may be regarded as part of {\em Auslander-Reiten theory,} but only the last makes direct appeal to almost split morphisms in the module category.
 This final description relies on the {\em approximation theory} of the complete cotorsion pair $(\Ccal, \Ccal^{\perp}).$ The almost split morphisms that appear are left almost split morphisms that enjoy the \textbf{strong} uniqueness property (Definition~\ref{D:strong left AR seq}).
 It is included in the following summary of all our results on the torsion simple objects of a cotilting heart.